Brane Cosmology with the Chameleon Scalar Field in Bulk: General Framework

 \subsection{Gravity Localization on Branes}

-{ Although this paper is focused on evolution of universe by assuming a scalar field on bulk which is coupled with matter, we will motivate a class of localized graviton on the brane.
-In fact as we will show below, this motivation can be partly justified.
-The five-dimensional action of the model in the bulk (\ref{1}) can be express as
+{ Although this paper is focused on the evolution of the Universe by assuming a scalar field on bulk which is coupled with matter, we will motivate a class of localized graviton on the brane.
+In fact, as we will show below, this motivation can be partly justified.
+The five-dimensional action of the model in the bulk (\ref{1}) can be expressed as

-which there is a scalar field $\phi$ with a potential $V(\phi)$ and the five-dimensional Ricci scalar, $^5R$.
-Here the Latin index run from 0...4 and the Greek index run from 0...3.
+where there is a scalar field $\phi$ with a potential $V(\phi)$ and the five-dimensional Ricci scalar, $^5R$.
+Here the Latin index runs from 0...4 and the Greek index runs from 0...3.
 The space-time metric is supposed as